hnky/pytorch-workshop/Lab 2 - Setup AML/readme.md

 > View your created Azure Machine Learning Compute cluster on [https://ml.azure.com](https://ml.azure.com)

-> _Creating compute can take a few minutes to complete_
+> Creating compute can take up to 10 minutes to complete

 To see the list of created compute in your workspace you can type: